ysthakur/CMSC320-Notes/Data Science/Time Series.md

 ### Auto-Regressive Model

-The AR model only depends on past values (lags) to estimate future values
+The AR model depends on its own past values (lags) to estimate future values

 ### Moving Average Model